deramos/ml-middleware-api/README.md

-# ml-middleware-api
+# ML Middleware API
-Middleware API for ML model deployment
+Middleware API for ML model deployment built with FastAPI on Kubernetes